umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Magic-Strings/index.md

 ### Member properties from a form submission

-`{member.FOO}` with the prefix of member, in the same syntax above will allow you to retrieve information about the submission if it was submitted by a logged in member.
+`{member.FOO}` with the prefix of member, the same syntaxwill allow you to retrieve information about the submission if it was submitted by a logged in member.

 ## Formatting magic strings